-Ofgem and BEIS have been developing the Smart Systems and Flexibility Plan.
+Of gem and BEIS are developing the Smart Systems and Flexibility Plan.
 As part of this work, the government is looking at approaches to carbon monitoring and pricing across the industry.
 This will be a key input into any changes made to the CEM and tool that relate to carbon value and there may be more general actions from the Smart Systems and Flexibility Plan that fall onto Open Networks that we will need to prioritise, resulting in existing work being de-prioritised.